goose-down

 There are better ways to keep warm in the winter than by purchasing down.

-By contrast, water will not harm synthetics, and that’s just the start of their advantages.
-Garments based on synthetics rarely require dry-cleaning.
-They’re not absurdly puffy.
-Finally, even premium synthetics are much cheaper than down.
+Since water saturation ruins down garments and bedding, dry cleaning is the only way to launder these items.
+By contrast, exposure to water doesn’t harm synthetics, and that’s just the start of their advantages.
+Garments based on synthetics are typically machine washable, and won’t be destroyed if you get caught in a downpour.
+And, unlike down garments, they’re not absurdly puffy.
+Finally, most premium synthetics are far cheaper than down.

 For further reading: other cruel animal products worth avoiding include leather, wool, fur, silk, and suede.